What is Base Shear and Deflection and its calculation in excel sheet download.

 Base Shear

-Base shear is the horizontal force at the base of a structure due to seismic or wind loads.
-It represents the total lateral force that a building foundation must resist during an event like an earthquake.
+Base shear denotes the horizontal force applied to the building' s foundation by seismic or wind pressure.
+It is the entire lateral force that the foundation of a building must resist in the event of an earthquake, for example

 Formula for Base Shear